Peptides

 What Is Semaglutide?

 Semaglutide is a synthetic analog of glucagon-like peptide-1 (GLP-1), an incretin hormone naturally secreted by intestinal L-cells after eating.
-It is 94% structurally similar to native human GLP-1 but has been engineered with three key modifications that extend its half-life from 2 minutes to approximately 7 days.
+It is 94% structurally similar to native human GLP-1 but has been engineered with three key modifications that extend its half-life from approximately 2 minutes to roughly 7 days — a pharmacokinetic transformation that made once-weekly dosing possible.

 Core Concept